UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

     -- 6. Add a number of bins from a vector's range my_coverpoint.add_bins(bin_vector(addr, 16));

-    -- 7. Add a single bin with a transition of values my_coverpoint.add_bins(bin_transition((1,3,5,7)));
+    -- 7. Add a single bin for a transition of values my_coverpoint.add_bins(bin_transition((1,3,5,7)));

 The bin functions may be concatenated to add several bins at once.